 Thomas primarily uses one platform for notebooks and desktops; Microsoft Windows, but we also support all major systems.
 For mobile devices, we primarily use iOS, but support all major systems.
 Almost all faculty and staff at Thomas College use Windows on a daily basis.
 After personal contact, e-mail is the primary method of communication for many of our students, faculty, and staff.

-Information Services, a combined IT Services and Library Services department, is staffed by 7 full-time staff and 17 work-study students.
+Information Services, a combined IT Services and Library Services department, is staffed by seven full-time staff and 17 work-study students.
 The facilities are generally open Monday through Thursday from 7:30am to 11:00pm, Friday 7:30am to 4:30pm, Saturday 8:00am to 5:00pm and Sunday 1:00pm to 11:00pm.
 The GPH, Hinman, Bartlett, and Townhouse labs and clusters are accessible 24 hours a day and 7 days a week.
-Student access from off-campus is available.
+Student access from off-campus is also available.

 We recommend a notebook/laptop computer with Windows 8.1 with specifications below.
 Thomas College purchases commercial-grade Dell Latitude E5450 laptops for its faculty, staff, and student sign-out computers with the following specifications.
 We recommend the same device for personal purchases to reduce emergency hardware repairs and inconveniences that take student focus away from learning.
 The computer specified below is typically between $1,500 and $2,100.
 If you would like the lowest-cost device, we have found an ASUS notebook with Windows 8.1 and a touch screen at Sam’s Club for under $300.
 Smart phones and tablets may also be helpful to students as a secondary low-cost/smaller device.